Filtering Discomforting Recommendations with Large Language Models

 Third, the \textbf{Reflect Agent} maintains a directed graph, where edges point from \textit{neg feature} to \textit{pos feature}, with edge weights denoting the frequency of each \textit{<pos feature, neg feature>} pair.
 Upon receiving pairs from the Summary Agent, it first merges similar feature nodes and subsequently integrates them into the graph.
 During the merge process, candidate features for merging are first identified based on semantic similarity, and then the final merge result is obtained using LLM. \textbf{The directed graph integrates independent ordered pairs from each user click, enabling the modeling of user preferences through comprehensive structural information.}

-Finally, the feature nodes are ranked using the \textbf{PageRank} algorithm.
+Finally, the feature nodes are ranked using the PageRank algorithm, which \textbf{provides a comprehensive ranking of preferences}.
 Features with higher rankings are generally more aligned with the user's interests, while lower-ranked features tend to be less relevant.

 Overall, this Module has three key characteristics: (1) Preference profile is constructed from \textbf{features} (rather than raw contents); (2) The features are summarized through \textbf{personalized content perception}; (3) Features are \textbf{globally ranked} using the PageRank algorithm. \textbf{The preference profile constructed with these three designs helps refine the reasoning process of LLMs and significantly reduce the difficulty of aligning LLMs with user preferences}.